Background

 Administration of Policy

-The Director of Sponsored Programs shall oversee this policy and review it at least once every two years.
+The Assistant Dean for Research Development / Director of Sponsored Programs shall oversee this policy and review it at least once every three years.
 Changes to this policy shall be made in accordance with the college's Policy on Policies.

 Adopted: May 24, 2017